Betty Uber

 Betty started her All England success in 1930 with the first of three consecutive mixed titles with her husband Herbert.
 They would be the first married couple to win an All-England Mixed Doubles title.

-The image on the left is of the 1930 All-England Mixed Doubles final.
+The image is of the 1930 All-England Mixed Doubles final.
 Herbert and Betty Uber (right) playing against B Cook and Miss C. Patten.
 Sir George Thomas is umpiring the match.

 In 1933 she changed her mixed partner to Donald Hume; they would win the next four consecutive titles.
 Then with Bill White in 1938 she won her eighth and final Mixed Doubles title.